Denis Defreyne

 Glitch-free deployment of static sites

 3. Instantaneous deploy, by decoupling upload from deployment.
 This can be done by switching a symlink (very fast) or a git checkout.
-Of course, this requires purging any caches.
+This eliminates type A faults, but type B faults still exist.

 4. Split assets upload.
-This involves cache-busting assets by adding the content hash to the filename, and uploading those first.
-As a second step, the HTML files can be uploaded and instantaneously deployed.
-The third and last step involves deleting stale assets, which should be done after a small delay, about the duration of the longest reasonable full request (30s?).
+This involves cache-busting assets by adding the content hash to the filename.
+Then, (1) upload the assets, (2) transfer the HTML files, and (3) delete stale assets.
+This third step needs to be done after a small delay, about the duration of the longest reasonable full request.

-The last approach is the only one that prevents glitchy site behavior during deployment.
+The last approach is the only one that eliminates type A and type B faults.

 This also explains why deploying static sites as a (Docker) container is generally a bad idea, unless you explicitly enable session affinity/sticky sessions.